Hunnington railway station

-Hunnington railway station was a railway station in the village of Hunnington, near Halesowen, England, on the Great Western Railway & Midland Railway's Joint Halesowen Railway line from Old Hill to Longbridge.
+Hunnington railway station was a railway station in the village of Hunnington, near Halesowen, England, on the Great Western Railway and Midland Railway's joint Halesowen Railway line from Old Hill to Longbridge.

 Structure

 The station had only a single platform but had its own sidings, which served the now closed Blue Bird Toffee factory.

 History

 Advertised public passenger services were withdrawn in 1919 but workmen's trains continued until 1958.

 Present day

 Unlike most of the other former stations and infrastructure of the Halesowen Railway, Hunnington station building still remains as a private residence.